In the Name of Turan: Turkey’s Grand Strategy to Conquer Eurasia

 Mainstream political science keeps misunderstanding Turkey’s moves in the international arena because every speech and action of Turkish leader Recep Tayyip Erdogan is being read through the wrong interpretive category, that of so-called “neo-Ottomanism” (Yeni Osmanlıcılık).

-Indeed, Ankara’s contemporary foreign policy is much more complex and variegated than Western political analysts used to think and the so-called neo-Ottomanism – a term coined in the West and used only by Westerners – is the mere gear wheel of a much wider ideological system based on the perfect mixture of pan-Islamism, pan-Turkism and Turanism; this is further informed by the presence of national security doctrines such as the Blue Motherland (Mavi Vatan) and the Zero Problems with Neighbors policy (Komşularla Sıfır Sorun Politikası).
+Conversely, Ankara’s contemporary foreign policy is much more complex and variegated than Western political analysts use to think and neo-Ottomanism – a term coined in the West and used only by Westerners – is the mere gear wheel of a much wider ideological system based on the perfect mixture of pan-Islamism, pan-Turkism and Turanism, which are further informed by national security doctrines such as the Blue Motherland (Mavi Vatan) and the Zero Problems with Neighbors policy (Komşularla Sıfır Sorun Politikası).

 Turkey’s Eyes on the -Stans

 Everything suggests that the Justice and Development Party’s Turn to the East is working.
-The Ankara-based Turkic Council competed successfully with the Kremlin-driven Eurasian Economic Union during the first phase of the COVID-19 pandemic, the -stans are being shaken up by an Islamic revival and their governments are more and more willing to open up their countries to new players such as Turkey.
+The Ankara-based Turkic Council competed successfully with the Kremlin-driven Eurasian Economic Union during the first phase of the COVID-19 pandemic, the -stans are being shaken up by an Islamic revival and their governments are more and more willing to open up their countries to new players, with Turkey being granted a prominent position.

 In a few years Ankara has been able to dramatically expand the fields touched by the cooperation framework with the South Caucasus and the -stan countries, which are no longer limited to just trade and culture.
 Against the background of the increasingly high infrastructural interconnection, as shown by the Baku-Tbilisi-Kars rail line, Turkey is managing to interfere in a very sensitive domain: security.